Curated for you from our seasonal produce range

 Beans

-Store these in the fridge in the crisper, either in the compostable green bags (these bags can be re-used many times!), or in a mesh produce bag - you want to avoid them drying out in the fridge hence the bag/wrap.
+Store beans in the fridge in the crisper, either in the compostable green bags (these bags can be re-used many times!), or in a mesh produce bag - you want to avoid them drying out in the fridge hence the bag/wrap.

 Beetroot